pemulis/diversifi/README.md

 Governance token holders are incentivized to onboard pawnbrokers who will reliably pay their debts, because tokens in default can always be sold to DiversiFi’s buyer of last resort contract, leaving the DAO itself to try to collect the debt.
 The DAO’s ability to collect debts owed by a pawnbroker should be taken into account before approving a pawnbroker to sell debt tokens through DiversiFi.
 However, the DAO need not be the only buyer of distressed debt tokens, and other entities that believe they can efficiently collect on the debt may offer to buy the token at a rate higher than what is guaranteed by the buyer of last resort contract.
 Pawnbrokers who default on their debts may also be removed by DAO governance or automatically after a certain threshold.

 On the other hand, governance token holders are also incentivized to encourage as many transactions as possible in order to increase transaction fees and profit sharing.
 In order to accomplish this, the DAO may vote to hire contractors to develop web and mobile interfaces, improve DiversiFi’s smart contracts, provide outreach to pawnbrokers and lenders, evaluate and propose new pawnbrokers, and assist in legal and regulatory compliance matters.

+## Pawnbroker Onboarding and Debt Collection

+DAOs have almost no track record of reaching out into the physical world and taking action.
+I'm not aware of any cases of a DAO filing a lawsuit, for instance.
+However, with the DiversiFi DAO's buyer of last resort contract autonomously buying up distressed debt tokens, the DAO would need to find an efficient way to collect on those debts through the legal system.
+This raises some very interesting administrative and incorporation questions.

+However, it would be best to avoid defaults if at all possible, especially in the formative stages of DiversiFi.
+Pawnbrokers should be carefully evaluated before being approved to issue debt tokens.
+In addition, there might be limits on how much debt a single pawnbroker can issue at one time, and any debt defaults should trigger consequences ranging from a reduction of the pawnbrokers' debt limit to expulsion from the system.

 ## Next Steps